aetherwalker/grunt-contrib-templify/readme.md

 };

 ```
-To use the Plugin, your code will have to call
+Currently the template file generated is created with the call to `Vue.use` at the end:

 ```javascript
 Vue.use(Templify);